Wade Burleson: Career

+Congressional campaigns

-2022 ‘Burleson for Congress’ campaign
+2022

 On February 1, 2022, Burleson announced his candidacy as a Republican to represent Oklahoma's 3rd congressional district in the U.S. House of Representatives, challenging incumbent Frank Lucas; he lost in the primary to Lucas.

+2026

+Burleson filed to run against Lucas a second time in 2026.

 Political views

 Wade Burleson has publicly supported Judd Blevins, a known white nationalist affiliated with Identity Evropa who marched at the 2017 Unite the Right rally, for election to Enid City Commission.
 He also brought conservative speakers to his church such as Charlie Kirk and Dinesh D'Souza, and wrote articles that promote anti-trans, Christian supremacist, Western supremacist, and anti-Palestinian viewpoints.

 Gender equality

 Christians for Biblical Equality awarded Burleson the International Priscilla and Aquila Award for his advocacy of gender equality.

 The termination of Sheri Klouda was broken on Burleson's blog.

 Burleson was a speaker at a rally for women during the 2018 Convention in Dallas, telling messengers that "The New Testament we say we believe teaches us Jesus Christ sets women free to serve, to lead, to minister."